 Volunteers on this exciting program help by supplying information to help preserve this amazing environment.
-The adventure begins in Cairns, the gateway to the Great Barrier Reef, where participants will become a certified scuba diver by completing the popular 5 Day PADI Open Water Course (Advanced Courses or Nitrox available for participants already certified).
+The adventure begins in Cairns, the gateway to the Great Barrier Reef, where participants will become a certified scuba diver by completing the popular 5 Day PADI Open Water Course (Advanced Courses are available for participants already certified).
 Then volunteers embark upon the reef as certified divers and volunteer marine conservationists where they will join the ‘Eye on the Reef’ program and complete 8-10 underwater Rapid Monitoring surveys monitoring coral health.
 The information gathered provides managers and researchers with up-to-date information on reef health status and trends, the distribution of protected and iconic species, and early warnings of environmental impacts.
 Volunteers will also have the unique opportunity to spend 4 days with a reef expert on the Great Barrier Reef, to learn and experience first-hand the endangered natural wonderland of the Great Barrier Reef.
 Volunteers will undertake a minimum of 17 dives for the duration of the project.
 Volunteers who wish to snorkel and certified divers may start Day 7.

 Volunteers can expect to undertake the following:

 - Complete a certified 5 day scuba diving course

 - Become a volunteer marine conservationist on the Eye on the Reef program